Registration Dossier

 - Executive summary:

-A study was conducted to determine the acute oral toxicity of the read across substance, C16-18 and C18-unsatd.
-TMAC (active: 50%), in Sprague Dawley rats according to OECD 402 Guideline, in compliance with GLP.
+A study was conducted to determine the acute oral toxicity potential of the read across substance C16-18 and C18-unsatd.
+TMAC (50% active in isopropanol and water) in Sprague-Dawley rats, according to OECD Guideline 401, in compliance with GLP.
 Four groups of 10 fasted animals (five males and five females) were administered an oral gavage dose of the test substance (i.e., 50% active ingredient) at doses of 1,000, 1,260, 1,587 and 2,000 mg/kg bw.
-The animals were observed for 14 d and were then sacrificed and subjected to gross pathological examination.
+The animals were observed for 14 days and were then sacrificed and subjected to gross pathological examination.
 Mortality was observed at all doses (females: 2/5, 4/5, 2/5, 4/5; males: 0/5, 2/5, 5/5, 5/5, at each respective dose) with percentages ranging from 60-90 at ≥1,260 mg/kg bw.
 Major signs of toxicity noted in decedent and surviving animals were hunched posture, lethargy, pilo-erection, decreased respiratory rate and diarrhoea.
 All animals showed expected body weight gain during the second week of the study.
 Necropsy of decedents revealed abnormally red lungs, dark livers, haemorrhage and ulceration of the gastric mucosa and congestion of the small intestines.
 Surviving animals necropsied at termination showed white raised areas on the non-glandular region of the stomach or general white thickening of this region.
-Under the test conditions, the LD50 was determined to be 1,260 mg/kg bw for males/females (i.e., equivalent to 630 mg a.i./kg bw) (Jones et al., 1987).
-Based on the results of the read across study, the oral LD50 value for the test substance, Oleyl TMAC, can also considered to be 630 mg/kg bw/day.
+Under the test conditions, the LD50 was determined to be 1,260 mg/kg bw for males/females (i.e., equivalent to 630 mg a.i./kg bw) (Jones, 1987).
+Based on the results of the read across study, similar LD50 value is expected for the test substance.

 Reference